isomerpages/nlb-curiocity/_sample/Seat of British Colonial Rule.md

 -----

 <details>
 <summary><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#f43c18">The Union Jack on Fort Canning Hill was hoisted by the first British Resident and Commandant of Singapore (1819 to 1823) William Farquhar.
 It was used, among other purposes, to inform the settlement of the approach of European- rigged vessels.
-This event was recounted by Munshi Abdullah in his autobiography, <span style="font-style: italic;">Hikayat Abdullah</span> (1849) (<a href="https://eservice.nlb.gov.sg/item\_holding.aspx?bid=13606908" target="_blank">Call no.: RSING 959.5 ABD</a>).
+The hoisting was recounted by Munshi Abdullah in his autobiography, <span style="font-style: italic;">Hikayat Abdullah</span> (1849) (<a href="https://eservice.nlb.gov.sg/item\_holding.aspx?bid=13606908" target="_blank">Call no.: RSING 959.5 ABD</a>).
 Click or tap <span style="font-weight: 700; text-decoration:underline; color:#4372d6">HERE</span> to read the extract.</span></summary>

 <br>